kyrers/damn-vulnerable-defi/README.md

 Aside from repaying the flashloan, this `flashloan(...)` function also requires that the borrower implement the `IFlashLoanEtherReceiver` interface, which has the function `execute()` responsible for handling the flashloan funds.

 So one thing is for sure, we need to implement an attacker contract that ask for the flashloan and receives it in the `execute()` function.
 But what do we do with it?
 Remember the `deposit(...)` and `withdraw(...)` functions?
 We just `deposit` the funds back in the pool, which will make the flashloan successful and set the funds as the property of our attacker contract, which in turn means we can `withdraw` those funds from the pool.
+All that's left to do is send the withdrawn funds from our contract to our wallet.

 ###### kyrers